pp21/CIF_EL_Face_PAD/README.md

 Usage
 =====

 Please set your training and testing dataset paths in "demo.m" at Line 4 and Line 5, respectively.
-Then, please run "demo.m" to get our results.
+Then, please run "demo.m" to reproduce our results.

 Contact
 ============